richwaters/StoryAlign/README.md

       all other models.

 **--whisper-dtw**
-      Enable dynamic type warping experimental feature for whisper.cpp and the experimental handling of what information in storyalign.
+      Enable the dynamic time warping experimental feature for whisper.cpp and the experimental handling of that information in storyalign.
 This might improve accuracy of the timing of the transcription.

 **--session-dir** <directory>